Frequently Asked Questions

 If you’re a leader, it’s more than likely you have already committed the majority

-of time needed to be successful in the program!
+of time needed to be successful in this program!
 Aside from the events you are

 4.| Can anyone be my mentor?